pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 all the unique features of the language interact with one another.
 This particular JavaScript library took both HTML and JavaScript code and morphed the two languages into one.
-This was seen as an interesting step in the development community, while others saw it something as too complex.
+This was seen as an interesting step in the development community, while others saw it as something as too complex.
 At first, industries were afraid to work with ReactJS due to its vague patent infringement clause.
 But as Facebook and the ReactJS Development team could see the backlash they were receiving, they changed their clause so companies could feel comfortable